bwaldon/afs_experiment/README.md

 # How it works

 A PHP script (`collectdata.php`) collects a participant's data and saves their results as a .txt file on your web server.
 Participants are also provided a participation code which is identical to the name of their results file (this code is also written to `participant_codes.txt`).
-To claim compensation, participants enter their participation code on, e.g., MTurk or Prolific Academic.
+To claim compensation, participants enter their participation code on Prolific Academic (or email their code to the researcher - however you decide to set up recruitment).

 # Instructions